netbek/dw-analytics/docs/01-install.md

     ./scripts/install.sh
     ```

-3. Start the ClickHouse and Prefect containers:
+3. Start the ClickHouse container:

     ```shell
-    docker compose up -d clickhouse prefect-postgres prefect-server prefect-worker cli
+    docker compose up -d prefect-postgres prefect-server prefect-worker cli
     ```

     Wait for the container statuses to change to started and healthy.

+4. Start the Prefect containers:

+    ```shell
+    docker compose up -d prefect-postgres prefect-server prefect-worker cli
+    ```

+    Wait for the container statuses to change to started and healthy.

-4. Run the provision script to configure ClickHouse and Prefect:
+5. Run the provision script to configure ClickHouse and Prefect:

     ```shell
     ./scripts/cli.sh prefect provision dev